l0cks-acab/StatTracker/README.md

 The following permission is used by StatTracker:

-`stattracker.admin` - Required to use the /resetstats command.
+`stattracker.admin` - Required to use the /resetstats & /pushstats commands.

 ## Configuration